 In some cases, as with dracunculiasis, global eradication is the goal, that is the permanent certified reduction of incidence to zero globally.
 Dracunculiasis is now only endemic in 5 countries in Africa, transmission having been eliminated from Asia.
 Most importantly, there is a commitment from national health authorities in endemic countries to subscribe to World Health Assembly Resolutions for elimination of parasitic infections.
 This commitment, together with improved methods of vector and transmission control, wider availability of existing treatments, better health education, improved water quality and sanitation, increased knowledge of parasite and vector interactions, are all contributing to driving down prevalence and incidence of many parasitic infections and thus reducing disease morbidity and mortality.

-In this Series, we aim to feature articles that highlight some of the important steps that need to be taken to eliminate both parasites and vectors in different regions of the world, and by bringing together these important contributions, we hope to illustrate how much can be achieved in reducing the burden of parasitic diseases.
+In this Series, published in Parasites & Vectors, we aim to feature articles that highlight some of the important steps that need to be taken to eliminate both parasites and vectors in different regions of the world, and by bringing together these important contributions, we hope to illustrate how much can be achieved in reducing the burden of parasitic diseases.

 Edited by Professor David Rollinson

 View all collections published in Parasites & Vectors